This material must not be used for commercial purposes, or in any hospital or medical facility. Failure to comply may result in legal action.

 Treatment for a finger sprain

 may include medicine to decrease pain.
+Do not wait until the pain is severe before taking your medicine.

 Care for a finger sprain: